-CONGRATULATIONS!!!
 You have just accomplished Step 1 in becoming a first time home buyer.
-The fact that you are reading this page means you’ve just made the correct first step in research!
+The fact that you are reading this page means you’ve made the correct first step by ‘doing your research’.
 See how easy this can be?
-Let me point you in the right direction to owning your first home by following two more easy steps.
+Let me continue to point you in the right direction to owning your first home by following two more easy steps.

-STEP 2: The first question I will ask any buyer contacting me for the first time is “Have you talked with a qualified mortgage lender?”
-So many times, especially a first time home buyer, people will tell me they can afford XXX dollars a month as a mortgage payment based upon their own calculations or an “online” mortgage calculator.
+The first question I ask any buyer contacting me for the first time is “Have you talked with a qualified mortgage lender?”
+So many times, potential buyers have told me what they can afford a month as a mortgage payment based upon their own calculations or an “online” mortgage calculator.
 Just because you feel you can afford a certain payment per month does not mean you will qualify for that amount.
-Online calculators typically fail to ask important questions.
-Mortgage qualification also includes property taxes, home insurance and HOA fees if applicable.
-What you qualify for also takes into account mortgage rates.
-The mortgage industry is now more highly regulated than ever before, especially since 2008 when it basically collapsed.
-So many people found themselves with homes they could no longer afford because they had purchased beyond their actual means.
-Your credit score will also help determine what type of loan you are best suited for.
+You may even qualify for more if needed!
+Also…online calculators typically fail to take into account personal situations.
+Mortgage qualification also includes property taxes, home insurance, HOA fees if applicable and current mortgage rates which actually change quite frequently.
+Your credit score, current income and other personal factors all determine what type of loan you are best suited for.
 If you don’t qualify right off, don’t despair.
 A good mortgage lender will point you on the road to recovery.
 One common problem among first time home buyers is “NOT” having enough, if any, established credit.
-My youngest son at the age of 23 had a good job with steady income and decided he wanted to purchase his first home.
-However, he always paid for everything with cash or by using his debit card.
-He therefore had a limited credit history.
+For example; my youngest son at the age of 23 had a good job with steady income and decided he wanted to purchase his first home.
+However, he always paid for everything with cash or by using his debit card and therefore had a limited credit history.
+He did NOT qualify for a mortgage!
 The lender I set him up with recommended he obtain a very specific credit card, use it for several months and make his payments on time.
-Following her direction, within 3 months, he qualified just fine and was able to purchase his first home.
-On the other hand, should you have adverse credit issues, your lender then may direct you towards an accredited credit repair service.
+Following her direction, within 3-4 months, he qualified just fine and was able to purchase his first home.
+Your lender can also direct you towards an accredited credit repair service if needed.

-By the way, steps 2 & 3 can be interchangeable.
-To any potential first time home buyer reading this, feel free to contact me personally for a FREE, NO HASSLE, NO OBLIGATION chat.
+To any potential first time home buyer reading this, please feel free to contact me personally for a FREE, NO HASSLE, NO OBLIGATION chat.
+I can talk to you on the phone or meet you in person somewhere.
 If you feel comfortable with having me represent you, I can get started on your road to home ownership!
-Again and this is important, MY SERVICES TO YOU AS YOUR BUYER’S AGENT DON’T COST YOU ANYTHING !!
+Again, MY PERSONAL SERVICES TO YOU AS YOUR BUYER’S AGENT DOESN’T COST YOU ANYTHING !!
 Call or text me at 919-795-5447 or complete the contact form below.

 Protecting Your Privacy

 Please note, I understand the importance of protecting your contact information.
 I hate spam mail as much as you do.
-I will never share nor sell your private contact information with a third party.
-By giving me your phone number and email address, you are simply giving me permission to contact you via email or phone.
+I therefore never share nor sell your private contact information with a third party.
+By giving me your phone number and email address, you are simply giving me permission to contact you directly.
 Thank You, Ernie